Interns and Workers' Compensation Insurance

 If you are injured on the job while interning and have workers' compensation insurance, you can file a claim to collect for lost wages and medical expenses for a job-related injury.
 If you are an unpaid intern, you may still be able to file a claim for medical expenses, but not for lost income.

 The workers' comp system is designed to protect employers from being sued.
 States that do not allow employers to be sued also require that employers provide coverage to all employees and interns.
 Employers are not allowed to pass any of the costs of workers' comp insurance on to interns or employees.
 All premiums must be paid for by the employer.

-What Should I Do If I Am Injured on the Job?
+What to Do If Injured on the Job

 If you are an intern and have been injured at work, immediately contact your human resources department or manager and ask how you can file a worker's comp insurance claim.
 If your employer does not have coverage for you, or your worker's comp claim is denied or offers unsatisfactory benefits, contact a worker's compensation insurance attorney immediately.

 In some cases, you may be able to sue the worker's comp system (an administrative claim) or sue a third party (civil claim.)
 Worker's comp laws are complicated, and if you have a dispute, it is always best to contact an attorney to at least get a free consultation to explore your rights under your own state's law.